pminina01/readthedocs/How-to-use-structured-logging.md

 # Using structured logging
 NLog has always supported log-event metadata called [event-properties](EventProperties-Layout-Renderer), but it requires a little effort to generate a log-event with properties.

-NLog 4.5 makes it a little easier to capture and preserve log-event-properties, so they can be easily processed by the NLog destination target:
+NLog 4.5 makes it a easier to capture and preserve log-event-properties, so they can be easily processed by the NLog destination target:

 ```c#
 logger.Info("Logon by {user} from {ip_address}", "Kenny", "127.0.0.1");